Muzammil-240310089671/Metro-Seat-Acquisition-Game-Theory-Statistical-Analysis-Research-/README.md

 We analyzed 3,600 passenger journeys to find the best metro seat strategy.
 Since Chennai Metro stations have entrances at both ends, passengers cluster near entry points, making middle carriages less crowded.

 What Works:
+We analyzed 3,600 passenger journeys to find the best metro seat strategy.
+Since Chennai Metro stations have entrances at both ends, passengers cluster near entry points, making middle carriages less crowded.

+**What Works:**
-1)Stand at platform center - Board middle carriages (3-4) which are least occupied.
+-  **Stand at platform center** - Board middle carriages (3-4) which are least occupied

-2)Stay calm - Rushing doesn't improve your seat chances.
+-  **Stay calm** - Rushing doesn't improve your seat chances

-3)Avoid extreme peak - 90% crowding = only 10% seat success rate.
+-  **Avoid extreme peak** - 90% crowding = only 10% seat success rate

-4)Chennai Central evening - Wait 15 minutes for next train instead.
+-  **Chennai Central evening** - Wait 15 minutes for next train instead

-Watch for departure cues - People picking up bags are about to leave
+-  **Watch for departure cues** - People picking up bags are about to leave

-Bottom line: Position yourself strategically, board calmly, and time your travel right.
+**Bottom line:** Position yourself strategically, board calmly, and time your travel right.
 These simple changes can save you 5+ hours of standing per month.

 ## Repository Contents